Faster truncated integer multiplication

 \section{Abstract}

 We present new algorithms for computing the low $n$ bits or the high~$n$ bits of the product of two $n$-bit integers.
-We show that these problems may be solved in asymptotically $75\%$ of the time required to compute the full $2n$-bit product, assuming that the underlying integer multiplication algorithm relies on computing cyclic convolutions of real sequences.
+We show that these problems may be solved in asymptotically $75\%$ of the time required to compute the full $2n$-bit product, assuming that the underlying integer multiplication algorithm relies on computing cyclic convolutions of sequences of real numbers.